openvinotoolkit/openvino/docs/IE_DG/Introduction.md

 [sample console applications](Samples_Overview.md) demonstrating how you can use the Inference Engine in your applications.

-The open source version is available in the [OpenVINO™ toolkit GitHub repository](https://github.com/openvinotoolkit/openvino) and can be built for supported platforms using the <a href="https://github.com/openvinotoolkit/openvino/blob/master/build-instruction.md">Inference Engine Build Instructions</a>.
+The open source version is available in the [OpenVINO™ toolkit GitHub repository](https://github.com/openvinotoolkit/openvino) and can be built for supported platforms using the <a href="https://github.com/openvinotoolkit/openvino/wiki/BuildingCode">Inference Engine Build Instructions</a>.
 ## See Also
 - [Inference Engine Samples](Samples_Overview.md)
 - [Intel&reg; Deep Learning Deployment Toolkit Web Page](https://software.intel.com/en-us/computer-vision-sdk)

 [scheme]: img/workflow_steps.png

-#### Optimization Notice
-<sup>For complete information about compiler optimizations, see our [Optimization Notice](https://software.intel.com/en-us/articles/optimization-notice#opt-en).</sup>